philipxray/credit_risk/README4.md

 The Top 20% segment exhibits a significantly higher default rate compared to the rest of the portfolio.
 The composite score effectively concentrates default risk into a manageable review segment.
 Prioritizing these segments would concentrate review resources on accounts exhibiting the strongest observed risk signals, maximizing potential default mitigation impact.
 If operational resources are limited, focusing on the top 20% highest risk accounts would maximize risk mitigation impact.
 ****
+Practical Recommendation
+****
+This segmentation approach can support resource prioritization for risk teams by focusing efforts where default probability is highest.
+****
 Final Summary
 ****
 Across all analyses, delinquency behavior emerged as the strongest predictor of default risk, followed by credit utilization and payment coverage metrics.
 Customers exhibiting repeated or severe delinquency consistently demonstrated materially higher default rates.

-These findings suggest that early behavioral signals — particularly first-time delinquency and rising utilization — can serve as actionable indicators for proactive risk management.
+Together, the analysis shows that early behavioral signals — particularly delinquency and utilization trends — are actionable indicators for proactive risk management.
 By combining behavioral and financial indicators, institutions can better identify high-risk customers and allocate monitoring resources more effectively.